bholliger/Set-SoundDevice3CX/README.md

 12. Hit Ok.
 13. Hit Ok again.

-Lock your workstation and check if the device is correctly set in 3CX.
+Lock and unlock your workstation and check if the device is correctly set in 3CX.

 Have fun!